Flafla2/Unity-Wiimote/README.md

     - IR Camera Data (including pointing position)
     - Extension Controller Support:
         - *Nunchuck*: Joystick data, C and Z buttons, Accelerometer data
+        - *Classic Controller*: All Buttons (including analog buttons) and Joysticks
         - *Wii Motion Plus*: Change in Pitch / Yaw / Roll.
+        - *Wii U Pro Controller*: All Buttons and Joysticks - The Wii U Pro Controller acts as a Wii Remote with a custom extension controller, so it is compatible with this API.
         - More extension controllers coming soon!
 Raw data also available for custom extension controllers.
     - Controlling the remote's 4 LEDs
     - Status reporting (battery level, player LED state, etc.)